-The Government Finance Officers Association (GFOA) has recommended that every state and local government that offers defined benefit pensions formally adopt a funding policy that provides reasonable assurance that the cost of those benefits will be funded in an equitable and sustainable manner.1 To provide the desired degree of assurance, a pension funding policy would need to incorporate the following principles and objectives:
+GFOA recommends that every state and local government that offers defined benefit pensions and/or OPEB formally adopt a funding policy that provides reasonable assurance that the cost of those benefits will be funded in an equitable and sustainable manner.
+Such a retirement benefits funding policy would need to incorporate the following principles and objectives:

-- Every government employer that offers defined benefit pensions should obtain no less than biennially an actuarially determined contribution (ADC) to serve as the basis for its contributions;
+- Every government employer that offers defined benefit pensions or OPEB should obtain no less than biennially an actuarially determined contribution (ADC) to serve as the basis for its contributions to those respective plans;

-- Every government employer that offers defined benefit pensions should demonstrate accountability and transparency by communicating all of the information necessary for assessing the governments progress toward meeting its pension funding objectives.
+- Every government employer that offers defined benefit pensions or OPEB should demonstrate accountability and transparency by communicating all of the information necessary for assessing the government’s progress toward meeting its pension funding objectives.